ablaamim/1337-STUDENT-REFERENCE/readme.md

 > If an individual wants to grow and solve projects for a team then they should be proficient in algorithms.
 As a developer, your everyday work is to solve problems and algorithms solve problems very efficiently.
 Practicing algorithms will increase you skill and your visibility at work.

-- Algorithms and data structures :
+- :black_nib: Algorithms and data structures :

   - [Algo visualizer](https://algorithm-visualizer.org/)
   - [MIT Open Course](https://www.youtube.com/watch?v=HtSuA80QTyo&list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb)